WiMares/WiMares/README.md

 - 👋 Hi, I’m @WiMares
 - 👀 I’m interested in ...
-Video Games, Developing, coding, music, robots, and of course money.
+Video Games, Developing, coding, comics and TTRPGS.
 - 🌱 I’m currently learning ...
 HTML, CSS, JavaScript, Python and hopefully even more.
 - 💞️ I’m looking to collaborate on ...
 Anything!
 - 📫 How to reach me ... contactwilliammares@gmail.com or on Discord: midlifecrisis